minyoungg/pix2latent/README.md

 If you found our work useful please cite using
 ```
 @article{huh2020ganprojection,
-    title = {Aligning and Projecting Images to Class-conditional Generative Networks}
+    title = {Transforming and Projecting Images to Class-conditional Generative Networks}
     author = {Huh, Minyoung and Zhang, Richard and Zhu, Jun-Yan
               and Paris, Sylvain and Hertzmann, Aaron},
     booktitle={arXiv preprint arXiv},